pommicket/AutoArt-old/README.md

 For a faster version of AutoArt that runs on your GPU, try [AutoArtGPU](http://github.com/pommicket/AutoArtGPU).
 Note that this has many more dependencies than AutoArt, so it will be harder to install.

+An explanation of how AutoArt works can be found [here](http://autoart.neocities.org/explanation.html).

 **AutoVideos (not AutoImages) requires avconv**

 **Mac OSX is not supported.
 If you want to run AutoArt on a Mac, either compile the source code yourself, go to the [online version](http://autoart.neocities.org), or try [AutoArtGPU](http://github.com/pommicket/AutoArtGPU).**